 Possessing all three is how a student ensures they’re not only receiving the right support now, but have the ability to respond to changes and review past actions to improve support later.
 So promoting the understanding that self-advocacy is multi-faceted and requires a varied approach is especially important.

 Perhaps the best way to understand the importance of self-advocacy is to see how it works in action.
-In an upcoming Sonocent webinar, we’ll be discussing self-advocacy and student independence with Lauren Sebel, Director of Student Accessibility Services at Austin Community College.
+In our recent webinar, we discussed self-advocacy and student independence with Lauren Sebel, Director of Student Accessibility Services at Austin Community College.

 By creating a culture of self-advocacy on campus and piloting assistive technology that creates greater independence for students with disabilities, Lauren has helped transform academic experiences for the better.